gollum/grit_adapter/README.md

 ## DESCRIPTION

-Adapter for Gollum to use Grit at the backend.
+Adapter for [gollum](https://github.com/gollum/gollum) to use Grit at the backend.

 ## CONTRIBUTING